 This Earth Day virtual field trip also included is a Google Slides version of the entire presentation, so two versions are available to accommodate in-person or virtual classrooms.
 The other version included is a PowerPoint presentation.
 Are you ready to check out this resource?
 If so click here.

 I love when I have the opportunity to integrate activities into two subject areas.
 For example, interactive Earth Day activities fall into two subject areas - writing and science.
-Virtual Field Trip: Earth Day is just one of the many fun times you can have with students on April 22.
+Virtual Field Trip Earth Day is just one of the many fun times you can have with students on April 22.
 When you can wrap two critical subject areas while offering fun, educational activities for students, you have won!
 This great resource, Earth Day virtual field trip will help you do just that.

 Here are a few more interactive Earth Day activities.
 Read alouds, directed drawings, Pick Up Litter Day, etc. I have included my top suggestions of read alouds that I highly recommend.
 With each read aloud, students can write a reflection or summary of their reading.
 Students can meet in small groups and compare notes as well as discuss takeaways from the read alouds.
 If you are a math and science teacher like me, speak with your team teacher or an ELA teacher to find out the best way to implement reading and writing into Earth Day.
 That way students are learning and implementing strategies in two subject areas.
 The possibilities are endless here!

 Directed drawings are so much fun!
 My students enjoy drawing and love learning how to draw new, fun things.
 If you haven’t discovered directed drawings yet, you have got to check them out.
 YouTube offers so many great artists that are child friendly and perfect for teachers to implement in their classrooms.
 The artists go slow and you can pause to allow students to catch up when needed or have students work independently.
 I cannot recommend direct drawings enough!
 Here are my top suggestions for directed drawings that are perfect for Earth Day.